ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

    `ibmcloud is vpn-server-update r134-aa88726e-8b34-4f97-992d-027df9c4bb36 --subnet 0716-6ec3e875-abfa-40f4-a7c5-7473f4b2a2e1`

-## Upgrading to an HA VPN server by using the API
+## Upgrading to an HA VPN server with the API
 {: #vpn-upgrade-ha-api}
 {: api}